actility/thingpark-iot-flow-driver-catalogue/templates/simple-driver/README.md

 Now that we have a valid npm project, we will create the driver itself.
 Open a new file named `index.js` where we will define only an uplink decode:

+**PS**: In the simple driver, the `require()` method is not allowed to import an external module.
+If your driver is split into several javascript file, you have to switch to a *complex-driver* and use webpack.

 _index.js_:

 ```javascript